hanjustin/Backend-Concepts-Study-Notes/README.md

 Kinesis is a real-time streaming data service.
 Create Producers which send data to a stream.
 Multiple Consumers can consume data within a stream.
 Use for real-time analytics, click streams, ingesting data from a fleet of IOT Devices

-**What is Compliance-as-code (CaC)?**
-Compliance as code is when we utilize programming to automate the monitoring, enforcing and remediating changes to stay compliant with a compliance programs or expected configuration.
-What is AWS Config?
-AWS Config as is Compliance-as-Code framework that allows us to manage change in your AWS accounts on a per region basis.

-What is provisioning?
-The allocation or creation of resources and services to a customer.
-AWS Provisioning Services are responsible for setting up and then managing those AWS Services Elastic Beanstalk (EB) is a Platform as a Service (PaaS) to easily deploy web-applications.
-EB will provision various AWS services, including EC2, S3, Simple Notification Service (SNS), CloudWatch, EC2
-Auto Scaling Groups, and Elastic Load Balancers.
-If you have ever used Heroku it the AWS equivalent AWS OpsWorks is a configuration management service that also provides managed instances of the open-source configuration managed software Chef and Puppet.
-CloudFormation is a infrastructure modeling and provisioning service.
-Automate the provisiong of AWS Services by writing CloudFormation templates in either JSON or YAML files.
-This is known as Infrastructure as Code (laC)

-**Other services:**
-* **Amazon Athena** is a serverless interactive query service.
-It can take a bunch of CSV or JSON files in a S3 Bucket and load them into temporary SQL tables so you can run SQL queries.
-When you want to query CSV or JSON files
-* **Amazon CloudSearch** is a fully managed full-text search service.
-When you want add search to your website
-* **Amazon Elasticsearch Service (ES)** is a managed Elasticsearch cluster.
-Elasticsearch is a open-source full-text search engine.
-It is more robust than CloudSearch but requires more server and operational maintaince.
-* **Amazon Elastic MapReduce (EMR)** is for data processing and analysis.
-Its can be used for creating reports just like Redshift, but is more suited when you need to transform unstructured data into structured data on the fly.
-* **Kinesis Data Streams** is a real-time streaming data service.
-Create Producers which send data to a stream.
-Multiple Consumers can consume data within a stream.
-Use for real-time analytics, click streams, ingesting data from a fleet of IOT Devices Kinesis Firehose is serverless and a simpler version of Data Streams, You pay-on-demand based on how much data is consumed through the stream and you don't worry about the underlying servers.
-* **Amazon Kinesis Data Analytics** allows you to run queries against data that is flowing through your real-time stream so you can create reports and analysis on emerging data.
-Amazon Kinesis Video Streams allows you to analyze or apply processing on real-time streaming video.

-**Logging Services**
-**Cloud Trail** - logs all API calls (SDK, CLI) between AWS services.
-AWS CloudTrail is used to monitor API calls and Actions made on an AWS account.
-**CloudWatch** is a collection of multiple services CloudWatch Logs A centralized place to store your cloud services log data or application logs.
-• CloudWatch Metrics Represents a time-ordered set of data points.
-A variable to monitor
-• CloudWatch Events (EventBridge) trigger an event based on a condition eg. ever hour take snapshot of server
-• CloudWatch Alarms triggers notifications based on metrics
-• CloudWatch Dashboard create visualizations based on metrics **AWS X-Ray** is a distributed tracing system.
-You can use it to pinpoint issues with your microservices.
-See how data moves from one app to another, how long it took to move, and if it failed to move forward.

 ---